 Our churchyard working parties of volunteers have done good work in recent years in clearing graves which had become engulfed in brambles and cutting back ivy and the encroaching undergrowth.

 Many thanks to all the volunteers who met on 22 April to work on the churchyard.
 We made good progress in clearing vegetation from around the base of the church, cleaning the steps down to the crypt and removing ivy from the churchyard walls and clearing around the tops of some of the graves.
-The next working party will be in the autumn.
+The next working party will be in the Spring of 2018.

 How we are organised

 The annual report and financial statements for earlier years are also attached.

 Cleaning the church